REPLACE FACTORY SHROUDS, (2020-21).

 the shrouds from the aluminum spreaders.

-- The remaining wire I had left is
+- The remaining wire I had left was

 just long enough for a future backstay.
 For now I will use the 1/8"